 Arriving at or transferring via Athens Eleftherios Venizelos airport is almost nightmarish in August.
 This is Greece’s main airport and the sheer amount of people flying into it – whether they are heading into Athens or transiting to an island, can cause headaches.

 You can expect as much as an hour to be added to your airport processing time as you wait at customs and then at baggage claim amidst the crowds.
 Train and bus services running from Athens airport to the city centre are often jam-packed full.

 Have any additional thoughts or concerns about visiting Athens in August?
-Please don’t hesitate to leave a comment in the box below.
+Please don’t hesitate to reach out.

-I’ve been based here since 2017.
+I’ve been living in Athens since 2017.
 I will do my best to get back to you as soon as I can.

 Wishing you safe travels, always!
 Melissa xo